 Many people practice with good intentions but destroying their own healthy lifestyle by simply by over-cooking their food or applying the wrong cooking method.

 Many years ago, I worked in a large hotel.
 In the restaurant portion, we would utilize a method of vacuum packing foods- then submerging them in a temperature stable, circulating water bath.
 A cooking technique previously reserved for professional kitchens.

 It’s called Sous Vide cooking.
 Translating from French- it means, under vacuum.
 This culinary method has been around for hundreds of years.
 The equipment was cumbersome and very expensive.

 Recently, with the addition of technology-specialized equipment has been developed for home cooks.
 Today, anyone with a budget of $100-$250 can choose to purchase a range of Sous -Vide machines for home use.

-Most of this made-for-home-use, home machines adapt to Bluetooth support so you can cook your meal while away- at the office or running errands.
+Most of these made-for-home-use, home machines adapt to Bluetooth support so you can cook your meal while away- at the office or running errands.
 If only my parents had this.
 It’s literally life-changing; in so many ways.
 The best part about sous-vide cooking is how it can contain flavor and lock nutrition in your food.

 According to the International Journal of Gastronomy and Food Science, Sous Vide has several benefits.
 First, it allows cooking temperatures to be efficiently circulated through the food.
-The vacuum seals also help inhibit off-flavors which derive from oxidation.
+The vacuum seals also help inhibit off-flavors that derive from oxidation.

 Most importantly, Sous Vide actually prevents evaporating losses of flavor volatiles and moisture- therefore, your food retains much more nutrition benefits.
 Oh, and will actually taste better.